jamesmcm/vopono/USERGUIDE.md

 #### systemd service

-For the above you may want to run vopono as a systemd service.
-If your user has passwordless sudo access you can use a user service, such as:
+If you want to keep a single daemon or server app running under vopono without using the root daemon above, you can still use a user service (requires passwordless sudo for the commands vopono escalates).
+For example:

 `/etc/systemd/user/vopono.service`:
 ```